 In addition, intermittent fasting also helps to slow brain aging and improve the outcome of brain conditions like Alzheimer’s disease and Parkinson’s disease (21).

 How?
-Researchers at National Institute of Aging, the Longevity Institute of the University of Southern California, and the John Hopkins Department of Neuroscience conclude that different forms of intermittent fasting help to improve health and counteract disease processes by boosting cell health and DNA repair, among others (21, 15).
+Researchers at the National Institute of Aging, the Longevity Institute of the University of Southern California, and the John Hopkins Department of Neuroscience conclude that different forms of intermittent fasting help to improve health and counteract disease processes by boosting cell health and DNA repair (21, 15).

 While most research on the impact of intermittent fasting on the progression of cancer has been performed on animals, initial results are promising.
 Researchers carried out a meta-analysis (a review of several high-quality, comparable studies), to determine the effects of different calorie-restricted diets on cancer initiation, progression, and metastasis (16).